Gwen Tennyson

-Gwendolyn "Gwen" Tennyson, occasionally known as Lucky Girl, is a fictional character that appears in the Ben 10 franchise.
-The paternal first cousin and best friend of title protagonist Ben Tennyson, Gwen is a core member of Ben’s team who frequently aids him in his various adventures.
-A highly intelligent and a skilled martial artist, Gwen later develops magic abilities that are eventually revealed to be alien in nature, having inherited it from her alien paternal grandmother, Verdona.
+Gwendolyn "Gwen" Tennyson, occasionally known as Lucky Girl, is a fictional character that appears in Cartoon Network's Ben 10 franchise, created by Man of Action.
+The paternal first cousin and best friend of title protagonist Ben Tennyson, Gwen is a core member of Ben's team who frequently aids him in his various adventures to defeat villains and criminals and protect and save earth and the universe.
+A highly intelligent and strong martial artist, Gwen later develops magic abilities that are eventually revealed to be alien in nature, having inherited it from her alien paternal grandmother, Verdona.

-Gwen was created for Ben 10 (2005–2008), in which she was voiced as a 10-year-old by Meagan Smith, with Tara Strong voicing her future version.
-Smith was replaced by Ashley Johnson, who voiced the teenage Gwen for the sequel series Ben 10: Alien Force (2008–2010), Ben 10: Ultimate Alien (2010–2012), and Ben 10: Omniverse (2012–2014), while Montserrat Hernandez voiced Gwen for the reboot series Ben 10 (2016–2021).
-An anime spin-off solo series starring Gwen, set in the original continuity as she attends college, is in active development.
+Gwen was created for Ben 10 (2005–2008), in which she was voiced as a 10-year-old by Meagan Smith.
+Smith was replaced by Ashley Johnson, who voiced the teenage Gwen for the sequel series Ben 10: Alien Force, Ben 10: Ultimate Alien, and Ben 10: Omniverse, while Montserrat Hernandez voiced Gwen for the 2016 reboot.
+Tara Strong also briefly voiced a version of Gwen set in an alternate future from the original series.

 Fictional character biography

 Ben 10 (2005–2008)

 In the series, Gwen Tennyson (Meagan Smith) is sent by her parents on a road trip with her Grandpa Max (Paul Eiding) and her cousin Ben (Tara Strong).
 She and Ben constantly argue, however they are both shown to deeply care for each other on various occasions throughout the series.
-Following Ben's acquisition of the Omnitrix, the trio embark in a series of adventures, encountering various extraterrestrial and supernatural entities, including master magician Hex (Khary Payton) and his niece Charmcaster (Kari Wahlgren), the latter of whom detects a "magical aura" within Gwen, which she begins tapping into, acquiring magical powers of her own, after learning she would from a future version of herself (Tara Strong), after procuring a small book of spells from Charmcaster in the episode "A Change of Face".
-On two occasions, Gwen uses artifacts sought by the master magicians known as the Charms of Bezel to acquire incredible and unique powers and abilities to become a superhero by the name of "Lucky Girl".
-Besides magic, Gwen's biggest power is her intelligence: she is a computer expert and revealed to have extensive knowledge of History (episode "Hunted") and Science (episodes "Tourist Trap" and "Monster Weather").
+Following Ben's acquisition of the Omnitrix, the trio embark in a series of adventures, encountering various extraterrestrial and supernatural entities, including the intergalactic alien warlord overlord and conqueror Vilgax and master magician Hex (Khary Payton) and his niece Charmcaster (Kari Wahlgren), the latter of whom detects a "magical aura" within Gwen, which she begins tapping into, acquiring magic powers of her own and obtaining Charmcaster's spellbook.
+On two occasions, Gwen uses the magic artifacts known as the Charms of Bezel to become the superhero Lucky Girl while becoming powerful like her cousin Ben with his Omnitrix.
+Besides magic, Gwen's biggest power is her intelligence: she is a computer expert and revealed to have extensive knowledge of history and science.
 She is also a skilled martial arts practitioner and adept gymnast.